-The SG connection is the reference point of the measurement, and it is required for a magnetic to achieve a stable zero flow measurement reading consistently, as well as to provide accurate measurements during flow.
+The SG connection is the reference point of the measurement.
+It is required for a magnetic to achieve a stable zero flow measurement reading consistently and provide accurate measurements during flow.
 Without this reference SG connection, there can be no confidence in the flow rate measurement.

 Grounding Rings vs. Grounding Electrodes

-To determine when to use grounding rings or grounding electrodes, the first thing that must be understood is their primary function, and if they are even required.
-The primary function of grounding rings or grounding electrodes is to provide the required SG connection when unlined metal process pipe is not available.
+To determine when to use grounding rings or grounding electrodes, the first thing that must be understood is their primary function and even required.
+The primary function of grounding rings or grounding electrodes is to provide the required SG connection when an unlined metal process pipe is not available.

 Grounding rings are metal rings that make contact with the process liquid.
 These rings are installed between the process pipe and the magnetic flow tube.
-These metal rings must then be attached to the flow tubes body/case or flange to pass on this SG connection—usually by some wiring or bolting method, depending on the style of grounding ring used.
+These metal rings must then be attached to the flow tube’s a body/case or flange to pass on this SG connection—usually by some wiring or bolting method, depending on the grounding ring style used.
 Examples with detailed illustrations are shown in this article.
-In addition to providing the required Solution Ground, a grounding ring on the upstream side of the magnetic flow tube also provides a fair degree of liner protection to the leading edge of the flow tubes liner when used in moderately abrasive applications.
+In addition to providing the required Solution Ground, a grounding ring on the upstream side of the magnetic flow tube also provides a fair degree of liner protection to the flow tube liner’s leading edge when used in moderately abrasive applications.

 Figure 2.
 Typical wafer-style magmeter flowtube with supplied SG wires installed in flanged metal process pipe.

 Figure 3.
 Flanged-style magmeter flowtube with SG grounding straps and rings installed in nonmetallic pipe.